 “Fallen,” Iliera replied.

 Iliera’s smile dropped.
-“None of the prisoners are talking, yet, but in time we will find a solution.
-I promise you.”
+“None of the prisoners are talking, yet, but in time we will find a solution.”

-I bottled up the fear, the anxiety, all of the mixed emotions I had about being trapped here in a folded piece of an alternate reality… I swallowed it and told myself it was going ot be okay.
+I bottled up the fear, the anxiety, all of the mixed emotions I had about being trapped here… I forced it deep down and told myself it was going to be okay.
 It had to be okay.

-But first, the Iron Horde had to go.
+But first, the Yunai on this World Ship had to go.